Forecasting-for-Social-Good/f4sg-main/content/team/_index.md

 intro_image: images/team/smartworks-coworking-cW4lLTavU80-unsplash.jpg
 intro_image_absolute: false
 intro_image_hide_on_mobile: false
-title: Team
+title: F4SG Team
 ---

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+We are a team of academics and practitioners passionate about forecasting for social good research and its implication on decision making, forecasting education and knowledge production and distribution.
+We are vounteer our time and energy ...